And the model it used is hugely flawed

 A common concern of the idea of basic income is the idea of freeriders lazily freeloading off the hard labor of others, contributing nothing in return.

-I'm currently reading Karl Widerquist's latest book, and I like his take on this concern . . .
+I'm currently reading Karl Widerquist's latest book, and I like his . . .

 Uber for Satisfaction